-With ever-scaling VLSI technology, the leakage is increasingly becoming a serious concern when addressing the power consumption problem for next-generation real-time embedded systems.
+Abstract: With ever-scaling VLSI technology, the leakage is becoming an increasingly serious concern when addressing the power consumption problem for next-generation real-time embedded systems.
 Dynamic Voltage Scaling (DVS) is efficient in reducing the dynamic energy consumption of a CMOS processor.
-However, methods that employ DVS without considering the leakage current are quickly becoming less effective to reduce the processor's overall energy consumption.
-To be overall energy efficient, the processor may have to run at a higher-than-necessary speed, which will cause a large number of idle intervals.
+However, methods that employ DVS without considering the leakage current are quickly becoming less effective in reducing the processor's overall energy consumption.
+To be globally energy-efficient, the processor may have to run at a higher-than-necessary speed, which will cause a large number of idle intervals.
 While the processor can be shut down during these idle intervals to save energy, this process may incur significant timing and energy overhead.
-In this paper, we propose a DVS scheduling technique for fixed-priority hard real-time systems that can judiciously merge the short, scattered idle intervals into longer ones to reduce the shut-down overhead.
-The proposed technique has very low on-line computation complexity and can be readily incorporated with a variety of DVS scheduling techniques.
+In this paper, we propose a DVS scheduling technique for fixed-priority hard realtime systems that can judiciously merge the short, scattered idle intervals into longer ones to reduce the shut-down overhead.
+The proposed technique has very low online computation complexity and can be readily incorporated with a variety of DVS scheduling techniques.
 Experimental results demonstrate that proposed technique can significantly reduce the number of idle intervals and the overall energy consumption than conventional scheduling techniques.